 2. Department of Veterans Affairs (VA)

-VA hospitals provide healthcare services to the nine million veterans that served in the U.S. military.
-It is the second largest healthcare system in the U.S. by hospital beds with 25,884 hospitals and 161 active inpatient hospitals.
+VA hospitals provide healthcare services to more than nine million veterans that served in the U.S. military.
+It is the second largest healthcare system in the U.S. by hospital bed count with more than 25,000 beds and 161 hospitals.
 VA hospitals cover all 50 states, Washington D.C. and Puerto Rico.
+VA hospitals are government run and do not report financial figures.

 Fast facts: